Independent Australian Cost Guides

 Install 6 LED downlights in a living room

-Typically $80–$150 per light installed (labour + fitting), depending on whether existing wiring and switching is in place or needs to be run fresh.
+Typically $85–$160 per light installed (labour + fitting), depending on whether existing wiring and switching is in place or needs to be run fresh.
 Recessed downlights in concrete ceilings (common in apartments) cost significantly more than timber-framed ceilings.
-Quality LED fittings from brands like Clipsal or HPM run $30–$80 each.
+Quality LED fittings from brands like Clipsal or HPM run $32–$85 each.
 Cheap imported fittings may not meet Australian standards and can void your insurance.
+Standard ceiling heights in most cottages and semis make downlight installation straightforward.
+Check your ceiling insulation type — IC-rated downlights are required if insulation contacts the fitting.

 Ceiling fan installation — replacing an existing light

 If there's an existing ceiling rose with power, it's a relatively quick job (45–90 minutes).
 The catch: not all ceiling boxes can support the weight and vibration of a fan.
-If the mounting point needs reinforcing or a fan-rated box, add $50–$150.
-Fan-supplied wiring controllers add another $80–$150 for the wall plate.
+If the mounting point needs reinforcing or a fan-rated box, add $55–$160.
+Fan-supplied wiring controllers add another $85–$160 for the wall plate.
 Don't attempt ceiling fan installation yourself — the combination of electrical work at height is where accidents happen.
+Good ceiling heights in most inner-west homes suit fan installation.
+Ensure the ceiling structure can support the weight, especially in lath-and-plaster ceilings common in older homes.

 Full house rewire — 3-bedroom home